kindlycare/catalyze-ios-sdk/README.md

     [textField setDelegate:healthDelegate];
     // add the text field to the screen

-Dont forgot to implement the two methods specified in the HealthCompletionDelegate protocol
+Don't forget to implement the two methods specified in the HealthCompletionDelegate protocol

     - (void)showSuggestions:(NSArray *)suggestions {
         NSLog(@"show these suggestions: %@",suggestions);